Dr. Neil de Grasse Tyson

 Harriet Beecher Stowe later wrote that ‘Pilgrim’s Progress’ was the second most read book by the common people, after only the Bible.
 It’s a true classic.

-Now, here’s something interesting: we spend a whopping $16,000 per student every year on our public K-12 education.
-And we’re spending a whopping $857.2 billion annually on public K-12 schools across the nation.
+Here’s something that might surprise you: we spend a lot—$16,000 each year—on public K-12 education for our students.
+Plus, we’re spending a staggering $857.2 billion annually on public K-12 schools across the country.

 Have you ever noticed how we often skip the sounding-out part when reading?
 You’re probably reading this sentence without even thinking about how each word sounds.
 But if we skip that step and don’t learn to sound out words we don’t know or write them phonetically, we’re basically building a shaky foundation for real literacy.
 Many public school classrooms have been doing this for decades, and it’s not a good idea.
 It puts students at risk of not being able to read and write properly.